Steps to Complete Your Application

-Provide the contact information of your designated guidance counselor within the online application.
-Upon submitting your application and $50 application fee, your chosen point of contact will receive an electronic request with instructions for completing the form.
+Provide the contact information of one reference within the online application.
+Upon submitting your application and $50 application fee, your chosen point of contact will receive an electronic request with instructions for submitting their letter of recommendation.

-If English is not the primary language of instruction at your high school, please submit TOEFL scores along with the rest of your application materials.
+If English is not the primary language of instruction at your high school, please submit TOEFL/IELTS/Duolingo scores to firstname.lastname@example.org.
+If you attend a bilingual school, your school official must email a copy of your school profile to email@example.com in lieu of TOEFL Scores.
 For more information on international student requirements, including visa information and mandatory health insurance, please visit our Resources for International Students page.

 - Application Process

-Applications for Summer 2018 will be reviewed starting in January 2018 and will be assessed on a rolling basis thereafter.
-Our Admissions Office only reviews completed applications; admission decisions are released as they are made.
+Summer applications are reviewed starting in January of the year of the program.
+Our Admissions Office only reviews completed applications and they may request additional information if needed; admission decisions are released as they are made.
 Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to you.

-To apply to the Summer Programs for High School Students, you must meet the following criteria:
+To apply to the Summer Programs for High School Students - College Credit Courses, you must meet the following criteria: